 Welcome Downton Abbey fans.
 The countdown to Christmas is upon us when socializing switches into high gear.
 Why not start a new tradition and invite your friends for a relaxing afternoon tea?

-Each Tuesday I dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
+I love to dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
 You may find my Online Guide to Afternoon Tea helpful in understanding traditions and recipes to serve at your own tea party.
 Today‘s treat is fruitcake.
 Make it now to be ready to enjoy at your Christmas tea with friends and family.

-I have been working part time on an ecookbook, a collection of recipes to share with fans of Downton Abbey and other period dramas.
+My collection of recipes turned into Abbey Cooks Entertain, a book to share with fans of Downton Abbey and other period dramas.
 It is a labour of love which I hope will inspire you to become head cook in your own Abbey.
 Your comments have inspired me to share the best foods of that era which we still eat today, making adjustments to make them healthier, but just as tasty.

 The book has lots of pictures of Downton era foods organized by specific types of entertaining in your own Abbey: brunch, afternoon tea, servants hall, garden parties, dinner parties, cocktails, and holidays.
-We launched in December and the book is available for download on this site, as well as through Amazon and Kobo.
+To order the ebook, click here.
+It is also available on Amazon in soft and hard copy.

 Season Three has now ended in the UK, and we look forward to the Christmas episode and what might be in store for Season 4.
 I have been trying to behave by not give away too many spoilers, or passing along gossip, as Hugh Bonneville keeps reminding me you can’t believe everything you read.